 Instead of returning a Result

-, the following raw function uses the FFI-safe
+, the following raw function uses the FFI-safe alternative RResult

 , which doesn’t even work with ?

-example is quite specific to abi_stable
+for error handling.
+This example is quite specific to abi_stable

-, but what’s important is that we just
+, but what’s important is that we just wrap the base function connect

-and transform it to an easier to use one:
+and transform it to an easier to use one.

 #[abi_stable::sabi_trait]